cs7637-kbai-julia/Lesson_13_Partial_Order_Planning/README.md

-# Lesson 13: Planning through Partial Goals in Julia
+# Lesson 13: Partial Order Planning in Julia
 ### Planning with partial goals and assembling final plan from partial plans

 Task: write a program to produce an action plan to achive a complex goal by generating partial plans for partial goals and assemble partial plans into a complete plan